KeysonRaphael/Viewers/docs/latest/deployment/index.md

 archive remotely is a little trickier.
 You can check out some of our [advanced recipes](#recipes) for modeled setups that may work for you.

-#### What if I intend to host the OHIF Viewer at a different domain?
+#### What if I intend to host the mConnect Viewer at a different domain?

 There are two important steps to making sure this setup works: